 As an organisation, Writers Victoria advocates for the rights and interests of writers as well as aiming to continually improve the way we work with writers ourselves.
 We are also a member of the National Writers Centre Network, a group that is particularly interested in supporting national cross-sector research into literature-sector pay rates.

-The following rates were last updated February 2017.
+The following rates were last updated in late 2022.
 Pay rates may change from time-to-time.
 Payment for activities funded through external grants or Business Writing programs may vary.

 Workshop program and literary services